danandasarma/tradingreport/README.md

 # Engine for trading reports

 ## 1. Problem Statement
-	* Requirement is to build a report engine that takes data, which represents the instructions sent by various clients to JP Morgan to execute in the international market.
+	* Build a report engine that takes instructions sent by various clients to JP Morgan to execute in the international market.
+	* The data contains details such as trade type, agreed fx, currency, instruction & settlement dates, units and price per unit for each of the entities.
 	* Based on the data, generate report that shows
 		** Amount in USD settled incoming everyday
 		** Amount in USD settled outgoing everyday